Ship's tender: Purpose

-Naval tenders for warships and submarines
+Warships and submarines

 Before the technologies that allow submarines and destroyers to operate independently matured by the latter half of the 20th century (and significantly during the Second World War), they were heavily dependent upon tenders to perform most maintenance and supply.
 Their hull classification symbols in the US Navy were, respectively, AS and AD, while general repair ships were AR.
 Naval tenders fell out of use during the late 20th century, as the speed and range of warships increased (reducing the need for advanced basing).

 By the end of the 20th century, all of the tenders in the U.S. Navy had been inactivated except for two submarine tenders.
 As a result of the settlement of lawsuits over the Suisun Bay Reserve Fleet, the U.S. Navy and MARAD are engaged in an aggressive disposal program that will scrap all of those ships by 2017.
 While the Navy's plans for tenders held in reserve in other places (such as inactivated submarine tenders USS McKee and USS Simon Lake held at Inactive Ships, St. Juliens Creek Annex) were not addressed in that lawsuit, since its settlement, the Navy has indicated its desire to dispose of such ships as soon as possible.